Series and parallel circuits: Notation

-If components are in parallel, then

 Applications

 A common application of series circuit in consumer electronics is in batteries, where several cells connected in series are used to obtain a convenient operating voltage.
 Two disposable zinc cells in series might power a flashlight or remote control at 3 volts; the battery pack for a hand-held power tool might contain a dozen lithium-ion cells wired in series to provide 48 volts.

 Series circuits were formerly used for lighting in electric multiple units trains.
 For example, if the supply voltage was 600 volts there might be eight 70-volt bulbs in series (total 560 volts) plus a resistor to drop the remaining 40 volts.
-Series circuits for train lighting were superseded, first by motor-generators, then by solid state devices.
+Series circuits for train lighting were superseded, first by motor–generators, then by solid-state devices.

 Series resistance can also be applied to the arrangement of blood vessels within a given organ.
 Each organ is supplied by a large artery, smaller arteries, arterioles, capillaries, and veins arranged in series.
 The total resistance is the sum of the individual resistances, as expressed by the following equation: R_{total} = R_{artery} + R_{arterioles} + R_{capillaries}.
 The largest proportion of resistance in this series is contributed by the arterioles.

 Parallel resistance is illustrated by the circulatory system.
 Each organ is supplied by an artery that branches off the aorta.
 The total resistance of this parallel arrangement is expressed by the following equation: 1/R_{total} = 1/R_{a} + 1/R_{b} + ... + 1/R_{n}.
 R_{a}, R_{b}, and R_{n} are the resistances of the renal, hepatic, and other arteries respectively.
 The total resistance is less than the resistance of any of the individual arteries.